bonfire-networks/bonfire-app/docs/HACKING.md

 - `./forks/` is used to hack on local copies of any other dependencies.

-- You can migrate the DB when the app is running (also runs automatically on startup): `EctoSparkles.Migrator.migrate`
+- You can migrate the DB when the app is running (also runs automatically on startup): `Bonfire.Common.Repo.migrate`

 - You can generate a dependency graph using `just xref-graph` which will generate a DOT file at `docs/` (if Graphviz is installed it will also generate an SVG visualisation using `dot`).